nomelif/Audionodes/README.md

 We currently support Windows, Linux and macOS.
 For now Audionodes doesn't come with the required libraries on Linux and macOS.
 You need to install `SDL 2` (for audio output and output) and `FluidSynth` (for MIDI input, and possibly SoundFont support in the future) for it to work.
 The Windows version has dependencies bundled in.

+After installing, you may want to look at the tutorial at the end of the README.

 ### I am running Windows

 Download the plugin in zip format for Windows under Releases,